xregistry/spec/core/spec.md

     then acts like a `touch` type of operation.
   - Upon creation of a new entity, this attribute MUST match the `createdat` attribute's value.
-  - Setting an entity's `modifiedat` value MUST NOT update any parent entity's `modifiedat` value.
+  - Updates to an existing entity in an xRegistry collection MUST NOT cause an update to its parent entity's `modifiedat` value.
+However, adding or removing an entity from a nested xRegistry collection MUST update the `modifiedat` value of the parent entity.
   - If present in a write operation request, the following applies:
     - If the request value is the same as the existing value, then the current date/time MUST be used as its new value.